 Conversely, in scenario 2, the business anticipates currency depreciation, which will significantly increase expenses and liabilities.
 However the MNC will gain competitiveness in international markets.
 Through constant currency reporting, the MNC can isolate operational performance from currency fluctuations, enabling better risk management and strategic decision-making.

-Use HighRadius’ Advanced, Automated Cash Forecasting To Improve Analysis With Constant Currency
+Use HighRadius’ Advanced, Automated Cash Forecasting To Improve Analysis with Constant Currency

 The key to accurate constant currency accounting is to have robust cash forecasting in place that gives complete visibility of currency fluctuations and helps get a holistic view of their impact.
-HighRadius brings you a cutting-edge, automated Cash Forecasting solution from its Treasury and Risk suite that helps reduce challenges with constant currency reporting.
+HighRadius brings you a cutting-edge, automated Cash Forecasting software from its Treasury Management software that helps reduce challenges with constant currency reporting.

 It offers bank integration with all major banks, such as BofA, Citi, PNC, Chase, Wells Fargo, HSBC, etc., to automatically import bank statements.
 It also helps businesses identify the type of each transaction in the bank statement and classify them correctly as inflows and outflows, which further helps study the patterns and impact of currency changes on transactions.
 The solution also helps with consolidated forecasts based on different dimensions such as legal entities, regions, cash flow categories, countries, and currencies.